Removing Spurious Concepts from Neural Network Representations via Joint Subspace Estimation: Joint Subspace Estimation

 So far, we have treated the subspaces $\Zsp$ and $\Zmt$ equally.
 This symmetry is broken in Algorithm~\ref{alg:JSE_basic}, as the main-task directions are identified in the inner loop and the concept directions in the outer loop.
-In Appendix~\ref{sec:details_algorithm} we give empirical evidence that swapping the inner and outer loop has little effect on the outcome of the JSE method.
-Furthermore, we show that training the linear classifier on $\Zmt$ instead of $\Zsp^\perp$ gives similar performance.
+In Appendix~\ref{sec:details_algorithm} we give empirical evidence that swapping the loops has little effect on the outcome of the JSE method.

+One can remove the spurious concept by projecting the embeddings $\boldsymbol{z}$ on the orthogonal complement of the spurious concept subspace, $\Zsp^\perp$.
+The transformed embeddings can then be used for main-task prediction by a linear classifier.
+In Appendix~\ref{sec:details_algorithm}, we show that training the linear classifier on $\Zmt$ instead of $\Zsp^\perp$ gives similar performance.